masolimano/maneage/README.md

  - **Gnuastro**: GNU Astronomy Utilities (Gnuastro) is currently a dependency of the pipeline which will be built and used.
-The main reason for this is to demonstrate how critically important it is to version your software.
-If you will be using Gnuastro, you can also remove the "marks" (comments) put in the relevant files of the list below to make them more readable.
+The main reason for this is to demonstrate how critically important it is to version your scientific tools.
+If you don't need Gnuastro for your research, you can simply remove the parts enclosed in marked parts in the relevant files.
+The marks are comments, which you can find by searching for "Gnuastro".
+If you will be using Gnuastro, you can remove the commented marks and keep the

    - Delete marked part(s) in `configure`.
    - Delete `astnoisechisel` from the value of `top-level-programs` in `reproduce/src/make/dependencies.mk`.
-You can keep the rule to build `astnoisechisel`, since its not in the `top-level-programs` list, it (and all its dependencies) will be ignored.
+You can keep the rule to build `astnoisechisel`, since its not in the `top-level-programs` list, it (and all the dependencies that are only needed by Gnuastro) will be ignored.
    - Delete marked parts in `reproduce/src/make/initialize.mk`.
    - Delete `and Gnuastro \gnuastroversion` from `tex/preamble-style.tex`.